Guanzhou-Ke/cloven/README.md

 # A Clustering-guided Contrastive Fusion for Multi-view Representation Learning
 The official repos. for "A Clustering-guided Contrastive Fusion for Multi-view Representation Learning".

-- Submitted at: IEEE Transaction on Image Process
+- Submitted at: IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
-- Status: Submitted.
+- Status: Under Review.

 ## Dataset